 To avoid busy periods, please do not turn up too early to your appointments.

-We are sorry that many outpatient appointments have been delayed because of the COVID-19 pandemic.
+We are sorry that many outpatient appointments have long waiting times.
 Thank you for your continued patience and understanding.

 Please only contact your GP if your condition worsens during your waiting period.
 Unfortunately, non-urgent cases cannot be prioritised.